sunsided/libfixkalman/FUNCTIONS.rst

 :KALMAN_DISABLE_UC:         Disable filter functions for systems without control input.
 Set this if all your systems use control input or if you use certainty tuning.
 :KALMAN_DISABLE_C:          Disable filter functions for systems with control inputs.
 Set this if none of your systems use control input.
 :KALMAN_DISABLE_LAMBDA:     Disable filter functions with certainty tuning (lambda parameter).
 Set this if you do not need to control filter convergence speed.
+:KALMAN_JOSEPH_FORM:        Enable the Joseph form of the covariance update equation.
+Set this if Kalman gain is non-optimal or your filter has problems with numerical stability.
+Please be aware that this form of the covariance update equation is computationally more expensive.
+Set this definition in settings.h.

 Definitions
 ===========